How to use location-based personalization on your website

 Installation

-We currently provide two SDKs: one for Javascript implementation and another for React applications.
-In this post, we focus on the React implementation but you can also check the Javascript example here.
-If you wish to test this in a local environment, you can do so by using our sandbox app ID, which is 00000000-0000-0000-0000-000000000000.
+We currently provide SDKs for Javascript, React and Next.js applications.
+In this post, we focus on the React implementation.
+If you wish to test this in a local environment, you can do so by creating your free account and using your app ID.

 Slot